 Cats like choice.
 Being able to choose where they eat, sleep etc. is important to them.
 Make sure there is more than enough of everything – scratching posts, beds (two beds one high one low per cat is one suggestion (Rochlitz 2005)), litter trays (one per cat in different locations), water bowls in different location, several feeding stations etc.

 Yes you can teach your cat games and tricks.
-This will give you and it something to do together.
+It’s fun for both of you.
 It provides mental and physical activity and is particularly useful for cats that are frustrated (Gourkow and Philips 2016).
 Even rotten trainers like me can train a few trick – look here.
-There are some simple cat training videos on my Youtube channel here.
+If I can do it, anybody can do it!
 There’s Clicker Training for Cats, by Karen Pryor.
 Ringpress/Interpet.
 Using a clicker you can train your cat over an agility course.
 There a Facebook page here.
 See also www.clickertraining.com

 There are now running wheels for cats.
 They are expensive and perhaps not all cats will enjoy them.
 So take your time in making any decision.
 However odd it seems, running wheels are enjoyed not just by hamsters but by many other captive animals (Sherwin 1998).
 In the UK look at this website.

 HOUSE CAT BOOKS AND EQUIPMENT.